Category

 Remember, your communication plan will augment your emergency preparedness only if you have a reliable way to reach those impacted by the incident, so partner with human resources to ensure you have accurate contact information, phone numbers, and location data for any employees who may need support during hurricane season.

-By keeping messages relevant to the intended audience and taking advantage of as many communication channels as possible, your employees will rest assured the organization is doing everything it can to protect them, no matter what the forecast brings.
+By keeping messages relevant to the intended audience and taking advantage of as many communication channels as possible, your employees will be sure to pay attention and can rest assured the organization is doing everything it can to protect them, no matter what the forecast brings.

 Hurricane Communication Templates